laradock/laradock/README.md

 This error is sometimes happens because your Laravel application isn't running on the container localhost IP (Which is 127.0.0.1).
 Steps to fix it:

+* Option A
   1. Check your running Laravel application IP by dumping `Request::ip()` variable using `dd(Request::ip())` anywhere on your application.
 The result is the IP of your Laravel container.
   2. Change the `DB_HOST` variable on env with the IP that you received from previous step.
+* Option B
+   1. Change the `DB_HOST` value to the same name as the mysql docker container.
+The Laradock docker-compose file currently has this as `mysql`